junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "That's not your fault, you know that, right, Cas?"
 Dean lowers his voice too, glancing around, more self-aware now that they are in the middle of a sea of ordinary human.
 "It's a good thing you get to run away before that Naomi bitch can do anything to you, whatever she has in mind.
 Let's keep it that way."

-Cas gives a small nods in agreement, his shoulders slack.
+Cas gives a small nod in agreement, his shoulders slack.

 "Now let me just finish my food and we'll get back to work."
 Dean swallows down the food, and takes another exaggeratedly huge bite on the burger, sighing with satisfaction.